 Cake decorating offers so many possibilities when it comes to recipes.
-If we talk about frosting recipes, there are many types of frosting or icings that are very versatile.
-There is a whole world of icing where you can just get lost enjoying the different textures, flavors, and colors.
+If we talk about frosting recipes, there are many types that are very versatile.
+There is a whole world of icing in which you can just get lost enjoying the different textures, flavors, and colors.

 If you really want to learn how to decorate a cake with frosting, you need to get familiar and read all the information you have available about frosting.
 Let me contribute a little bit and share 6 different types of frosting to help you make mind blowing decorations.

-To cover your cakes and create decorations you are going to need frosting (icing, as it’s called in the UK).
+To cover your cakes and create decorations you are going to need frosting (icing is more common in the UK).
 Frosting can be used to decorate cupcakes, cakes, cookies, etc.

 What I do before working with meringue is to clean my utensils with a water solution made out of mixing water with lemon or vinegar, and then I dry my tool very well using paper towels.
 This way I can assure there isn’t any trace of grease.